Marine Conservation

 In New Zealand marine conservation started from the need of marine scientists to do undisturbed measurements in the sea.
 They needed a place where their experiments would not be eaten.
 But gradually the concept grew, and other benefits were perceived.
 Eventually a long and exhaustive list of benefits became the conservationist's argument for having more marine reserves.
 But first the simple list of expectations:

 The simple list of benefits above has expanded over time, with the addition of more and more detail.
-Just hang in there and read this list carefully, because it contains some fallacies, myths and duplications.
+Just hang in there and read this list carefully, because it contains many fallacies, myths and duplications.

 Marine Reserves Called Best Hope for Ocean Species